-&lt;sup>4 After India's liberalization drive initiated in 1991, Gurgaon has emerged as the BPO and mall capital of India and boasts of housing a number of high tech powerhouses including Nokia, Microsoft, Ericsson, Canon, Sapient and so on.
+3 After India's liberalization drive initiated in 1991, Gurgaon has emerged as the BPO (Business Process Outsourcing) and mall capital of India and boasts of housing a number of high tech powerhouses including Nokia, Microsoft, Ericsson, Canon, Sapient and so on.
 The physical landscape of the town has completely transformed from a dusty little village to one that dots swanky glass buildings, wide highways and magnificent malls.